 Rural Service Resources

-The challenge of carrying the NA message in a rural or isolated community can often seem overwhelming for many NA members, and represents a significant obstacle to the growth of NA in many parts of the world.
-This webpage offers a coordinated approach in an effort to provide support and consists of three parts: a printed piece focused on principles and best practices relevant to this area of service, quarterly web meetings (that are also accessible by phone) intended for members engaged in this type of service to support each other and share mutual challenges and solutions, and locally developed service materials and other resources.
+Carrying the NA message in a rural or isolated community can be challenging, and represents a significant obstacle to the growth of NA in many parts of the world.
+This webpage offers a board-approved piece focused on principles and best practices relevant to this area of service, and locally developed resources.

 Locally Developed Resources